pdf/kodirpc/README.md

 --
     import "github.com/pdf/kodirpc"

-Package kodirpc is not for public consumption yet
+Package kodirpc is a JSON-RPC client for the TCP socket of the Kodi home theatre software.

 ## Usage